 Our innovative robots offer surgeons superior surgical outputs.
-Skywalker™ Orthopedic surgery navigation and positioning system is a one-of-a-kind surgical robotic product for Total Knee Arthroplasty (TKA) helping orthopedic surgeons resolve issues faced during traditional surgery and achieve higher accuracy and efficiency.
-Ultimately, Skywalker reduces trauma and bleeding for patients during surgery, and enables a faster recovery process post operation.
-In addition, our Toumai™ Endoscopic Surgery Robot successfully completed its First-In-Man (FIM) trial for Robot Assisted Laparoscopic Radical Prostatectomy (RALRP) on November 1st, 2019.
+Honghu Orthopedic surgery navigation and positioning system is a one-of-a-kind surgical robotic product for Total Knee Arthroplasty (TKA) helping orthopedic surgeons resolve issues faced during traditional surgery and achieve higher accuracy and efficiency.
+Ultimately, Honghu reduces trauma and bleeding for patients during surgery, and enables a faster recovery process post operation.
+In addition, our Toumai™ Laparoscopic Surgery Robot successfully completed its first surgery for Robot Assisted Laparoscopic Radical Prostatectomy (RALRP) in 2019.

-Skywalker™ is a robotics system independently developed by MicroPort to carry out total knee arthroplasty (TKA), completed First In Man Clinical Trial (FIM) at Ninth People’s Hospital Shanghai on June 30th 2020.
+Honghu is a robotics system independently developed by MicroPort to carry out total knee arthroplasty (TKA), completed First In Man Clinical Trial (FIM) at Ninth People’s Hospital of Shanghai Jiaotong University School of Medicine on June 30th 2020.
 Director Li Huiwu and his team successfully completed the operation on a female patient to restore her lower limb function.

-Toumai™ Endoscopic Surgery Robot successfully completed its First-In-Man (FIM) trial for Robot Assisted Laparoscopic Radical Prostatectomy (RALRP) at Shanghai Oriental Hospital on November 1st 2019.
-Under the guidance of Academician Sun Yinghao, RALRP was provided to a 65 year old local patient, who was admitted to the hospital for early prostate cancer, the whole surgery lasted 1.5 hours.
-Post-surgery, the patient recovered with good health.
+Toumai™ Endoscopic Surgery Robot successfully completed its first successful surgery for Robot Assisted Laparoscopic Radical Prostatectomy (RALRP) at Dongfang Hospital in Shanghai on November 1st 2019.
+RALRP was provided to a patient, who was admitted to the hospital for early prostate cancer.

-Compared with traditional laparoscopic surgery, robot assisted surgery has the advantages of providing real-time 3D vision, and precise control of the surgical arms, which allows for highly dexterous manipulation within a narrow space, thereby shortening time of the operation, reducing surgical trauma, and is more conducive to the protection of nerves and blood vessels.
-Post-surgery, patients' physiological functions such as urinary control and erectile ability are preserved.
+Compared with traditional laparoscopic surgery, robot assisted surgery has the advantages of providing real-time 3D vision, and precise control of the surgical arms, which allows for highly dexterous manipulation within a narrow space, thereby shortening time of the operation.

-“Whether it is the high-definition visual effects presented by 3D laparoscopy, or the dexterity and precision provided by the surgical arm.
-The Toumai™ Endoscopic Surgery Robot is able to provide performance that is on par with global leaders in the field, and is competent in fulfilling the complex and delicate demands of a radical prostatectomy surgery.”
+“Whether it is the high-definition visual effects presented by 3D laparoscopy, or the dexterity and precision provided by the surgical arm, the Toumai™ Laparoscopic Surgery Robot is able to provide performance that is competent in fulfilling the complex and delicate demands of a radical prostatectomy surgery.”
 Academician Sun Yinghao.